GLENN CASHMAN: Jazz saxophonist, composer, pianist, educator: Home

 AS HEARD ON NPR's MORNING EDITION!

-Please check out all the video/audio clips BELOW and in audio player at Homepage Top, selecting the highest audio quality playback setting!
+Please check out all the video/audio clips BELOW and in audio player at Homepage Top, selecting the highest audio quality setting in YouTube!

 * Eight weeks on the Top Fifty JazzWeek national airplay chart

 * Reached #6 on the Canadian EARSHOT national Jazz Chart

 * Five weeks on the CMJ Top 40 Jazz Chart

 Seven compositions by Glenn and three by Eric Futterer!

 This could be Miles' Birth of the Cool Band or the Mulligan Tentette 60 years on.
 Cashman is much more than a swinging tenor player - his arrangements and compositions are tops…

 Cashman's Southland Nonet is a world-class ensemble producing the kind of music that no borders will hold.
 Melodic, catchy, hot and scintillating, Music Without Borders is bound to resonate around on the globe.